 Scientific Approach to Compounding Quality Preparations

 In 2020, the FDA began teaching boards of pharmacy how to apply Current Good Manufacturing Practice standards to the compounding pharmacy setting.
-Restore Health Consulting predicts that state pharmacy regulators will soon be expecting compounders to scientifically justify every facet of the operation.
-In other words, following a checklist of standards won’t be good enough.
-Compounding pharmacies and hospital health systems will need to have quality built in, not just tested in, to their systems.
-As described in a recent Pharmacy Practice News article, quality and scientific justifications must be at the center of every compounding practice.
-Here are the 10 categories a compounding operation must master to promote product quality and patient safety:
+Restore Health Consulting observes that some state pharmacy regulators are increasingly emphasizing scientific justification for certain aspects of compounding operations, particularly in higher-risk settings.
+In other words, reliance solely on checklist-based compliance may not fully address all quality risks identified during inspections.
+Compounding pharmacies and hospital health systems are increasingly encouraged to consider approaches that emphasize building quality into systems, rather than relying solely on end-product testing.
+As described in a recent Pharmacy Practice News article, quality and scientific justifications are frequently emphasized by regulators and inspectors when evaluating compounding practices.
+Here are ten categories commonly discussed in quality-focused frameworks that may help promote product quality and patient safety:

 Personnel

 People are arguably a company’s most important asset.
 Defining who does what and who reports to who in an organizational chart along with associated job descriptions helps personnel understand from a legal standpoint which role is allowed or not allowed to do certain functions.
 Applying this basic principle at a compounding facility helps the pharmacy stay compliant with regulations.
 Furthermore, if personnel are assigned roles that complement their education, experience, and qualifications, it improves the quality of the operation as a whole if all of the players know their role so they can best work together.
-There should also be a robust training program in place that details the training and competency requirements for each job description.
-Personnel must demonstrate proficiency or qualification in SOPs applicable to their job description to promote the quality of compounds produced.
+Organizations can implement structured training programs to clarify training and competency expectations for defined roles.
+Personnel are commonly expected to demonstrate proficiency or qualification in SOPs applicable to their assigned roles.

 Facility

 The act of compounding sterile preparations correctly relies on the proper functionality of the cleanrooms and surrounding facility.
 If there are problems with the facility, it will be nearly impossible to consistently and reliably reproduce compounds.
-Primary and secondary engineering controls such as the ISO 5 and ISO 7 environments must work as intended so that quality products are consistently produced.
-Air movement patterns, air changes per hour, velocity, particle counts, pressure differentials, temperature, relative humidity, etc. must all meet defined industry standards or specifications.
+Primary and secondary engineering controls are designed to support consistent product quality when they function as intended.
+Air movement patterns, air changes per hour, velocity, particle counts, pressure differentials, temperature, relative humidity, etc. are typically evaluated against defined industry standards or facility specifications.
 The rooms must be constructed of the proper materials.
 The layout must make sense to limit cross-traffic between and within critical environments, to separate material flow from personnel flow when possible, etc.

 For those compounding sterile products in an aging facility, it important to stay current with the preventative maintenance programs.
 Study the certification reports.
 Watch the unidirectional airflow patterns in the dynamic smoke studies and confirm there are no weak points or turbulence demonstrated anywhere near the critical site or aseptic working area.
-Don’t stress the cleanrooms beyond the studied max capacity.
+Operating cleanrooms beyond their studied capacity may introduce additional risk and should be evaluated carefully.

 An environmental monitoring (EM) program provides clues as to whether control of the cleanroom is maintained or if there are underlying problems that need to be addressed.
 The EM program needs to be designed well.
 Selecting the appropriate site locations, determining the frequency of sampling, detailing the process of sampling, incubation operation/temperature/duration must make sense for the kind of media and type of microbes you expect to recover, knowing how to properly read media results, and setting the appropriate alert and action limits for colony forming units (or CFUs) found after incubation are all important components of a functioning environmental monitoring program at a compounding facility.